 - Create a space for people to share online before meeting offline.
 Members told us that “sharing comforting media before events, like pictures, quotes or links, are easy to send and can be a boost to anyone’s day.”

-9. Self-disclosure takes a long time.
+Misconception 9: Self-disclosure takes a long time

-Self disclosure seems to happen a lot more easily in mental health-focused communities than others.
+Self-disclosure seems to happen a lot more easily in mental health-focused communities than others.
 These communities have clear boundaries (members don’t disclose their locations, the community is private, and it’s a moderated space).

 Disclosure happens more quickly when the rules are clear and members feel safe.
 Here’s how to create an environment that is more welcoming of self-disclosure: